How to create a birth planJun 29, 2023

 Many women forget that they also have a lot of control over how things go once the baby is born, assuming there are no complications.
 You can state whether you want your partner or the midwives to tell you the gender of your baby, to cut the umbilical chord, if you want to do skin to skin as soon as possible, whether you want to birth your placenta naturally or you would like an injection to help it happen more quickly … these are just a few of the things that you can mention in your birth preferences that helps your team make it the experience you want.

-As I say, it is hugely beneficial to have a think about all of your options and what you would ideally like to happen in each situation.
-However, I recommend keeping a very open mind as you approach your due date and remember that whatever happens, the midwives and doctors will only ever do what is safest for you and your baby.
-Try not to be disappointed if your birth doesn’t go “to plan”.
+As I say, it is hugely beneficial to have a think about all of your options and what you would ideally like to happen in each situation however I recommend keep a very open mind as you approach your due date and remember that whatever happens, the midwives and doctors will only ever do what is safest for you and your baby so try not to be disappointed if your birth doesn’t go “plan”.
 I certainly never planned to give birth in a theatre full of surgeons but this is what needed to happen and because I was open minded I didn’t come out of it feeling deflated or upset which sadly can be such a common feeling in new mums.